 This is a translation of the abovelinked blog post except for allocNear.
 This calls Linux's mmap, requesting that allocated memory be near some address.
 As we shall see, this is useful when assembling call instructions to system libraries.

 The assembler design is standard; it has one pass to calculate addresses of labels and another to translates to machine code.
-Avoid the tardis monad approach; it is slow and our simple-minded approach fits better when we will need to call into system libraries.
+Avoid the tardis monad approach; it is slow and we need an initial pass to calculate code size for allocation anyway.

 The JIT assembler is somewhat intricate, but trivial: